MathGaron/pytorch_toolbox/examples/probe/README.md

 # Description
+Sometimes, the train/valid curve is not enough to debug.
 The following scripts provide example on how to probe already trained networks for debugging.
+The following scripts provide easy way to obtain and visualize and compare activation maps.

 ## Examples